ABHINAVOUTLOOK/Qlik-Analysis-Of-Road-Safety-And-Accident-Patterns-In-India/README.md

 # Qlik-Analysis-Of-Road-Safety-And-Accident-Patterns-In-India
 Qlik project
-## **Prompt:** Analyze road safety and accident patterns in India using Qlik Sense, identifying hotspots and trends, forecasting potential accidents, and providing insights for targeted interventions.
+ Analyze road safety and accident patterns in India using Qlik Sense, identifying hotspots and trends, forecasting potential accidents, and providing insights for targeted interventions.

 **Here's a comprehensive response incorporating the best aspects of previous responses and addressing the prompt's specific requirements:**